Georgia Law takes top honors in new national transactional law competition

 "This competition is an excellent way for law students to develop essential skills that they will use in a transactional practice, such as critical analysis, creative problem solving, client advocacy, drafting and negotiation," Georgia Law Business Law and Ethics Program Instructor Carol Morgan said.
 "Our students performed at an outstanding level and helped to enhance UGA’s national prominence in the area of transactional law."

 Office of Communications and Public Relations, "Georgia Law takes top honors in new national transactional law competition" (2010).
 Press Releases.
-Paper 488.
+488.